maxim2266/str/README.md

 [StringBuffer](https://docs.oracle.com/javase/7/docs/api/java/lang/StringBuffer.html)
 class in Java.

 All string objects must be initialised.
-Uninitialised objects are likely to cause undefined behaviour.
+Uninitialised objects will cause undefined behaviour.
 Use the provided constructors, or `str_null` for empty strings.

 There are two kinds of `str` objects: those actually owning the memory they point to, and